-Object Storage buckets, hosting the temporary (encrypted) files that are sent to end-users upon using a bunch of commands.
+Object Storage buckets, hosting the temporary (encrypted) files that are sent to end-users via a variety of commands.

-A DNS managed service, hosting both the public cycloptux.com domain and the internal private domain.
+A DNS managed service, hosting the public cycloptux.com domain, the short gisl.eu domain and the internal private domain.

 A Key Management System, storing the secret keys and API keys used by the bot.
 Private keys and/or credentials are never stored on the actual servers, they are fetched during the startup of each service.

 An IAM service, enabling the virtual servers to communicate with the cloud services without having to store credentials within the system itself.